Motorcycle riders understand they are giving up some protection for speed and maneuverability.

 Bad road conditions

-One of the leading causes of bike wipeouts is dirty roads.
+One of the leading causes of bike wipeouts is dirt roads.
 Oil built up by traffic that is spread when it rains, or a patch of loose gravel can mean the difference between cornering a turn and laying your bike down.
 Potholes that may seem insignificant to a car can de-seat a rider if they aren’t paying attention.

 Taking wide turns and keeping your speed manageable can help you identify these road obstacles before it’s too late.